 By the way, there is a class play script for "The Maccabees" in Hawthorne Valley Harvest: A Collection of Plays for the Elementary Grades by William Ward.
 This is available free online as a PDF from the Online Waldorf Library!

 I'd like to say one final thing about the Old Testament Stories.
 I recently had a woman write to me to say that she was concerned about this block for her daughter because she found the stories overall to be extremely patriarchal and she was looking for something more balanced.
 If you have this concern, consider using Daughters of Fire: Heroines of the Bible as your primary text.
 Unfortunately, this lovely book (illustrated by Uri Shulevitz) is out of print, but that does mean that used copies are available and are inexpensive.
 The author is Fran Manushkin.
 We also loved her book about the story of Moses: Miriam's Cup: A Passover Story.
-One final fantastic book featuring a Biblical heroine is, of course, Queen Esther the Morning Star by Mordecai Gerstein.
+Another book featuring a Biblical heroine is, of course, Queen Esther the Morning Star by Mordecai Gerstein.
 And, finally, Noah's Wife: The Story of Naamah is a lovely picture book by Sandy Eisenberg Sasso which would be another good resource for retelling an Old Testament Story in a way that revolves around a central female character.

 Daughters of the Fire: Heroines of the Bible